-$$D(Q) = H(X|Q(C)) - H(X|C).$$
+$$D(Q) = H(X | Q(C)) - H(X | C).$$ (1)

-Note that H referring to the true source entropy is not the actual code length which should include the model cost.
-Although the Kullback-Leiber distance (relative entropy) is not strictly a distance metric for its violation of symmetry and triangular inequality, the standard practice is to use it as a nonnegative "distortion" of context quantizer Q.
+Note that in the above H refers to the true source entropy not actual code length which should include the model cost.
+Although Kullback-Leiber distance (relative entropy) is not strictly a distance metric for its violation of symmetry and triangular inequality, the standard practice is to use it as a non-negative "distortion" of context quantizer Q.

 The problem of context quantization in minimizing Kullback-Leibler distance was first studied by Wu [7] and then by Chen [12] for the application of wavelet image compression.
 Greene et al. also developed optimal context quantization algorithm for compression of binary images [13].
-Recently,
+Recently, Forchhammer et al. proposed a context quantizer design algorithm under the criterion of minimal adaptive code length, and applied it to lossless video coding.
+A more theoretical treatment of the problem can be found in [8].